Trump Has the Edge in an Historically Close Race

 (Image credit: Getty Images)

-To help you understand what's happening in the housing market and what we expect to happen in the future, our highly experienced Kiplinger Letter team will keep you abreast of the latest developments and forecasts (Get a free issue of The Kiplinger Letter or subscribe).
+To help you understand what's happening in the election race and what we expect to happen in the future, our highly experienced Kiplinger Letter team will keep you abreast of the latest developments and forecasts (Get a free issue of The Kiplinger Letter or subscribe).
 You'll get all the latest news first by subscribing, but we will publish many (but not all) of the forecasts a few days afterward online.
 Here’s the latest…

 Just days before the election, Donald Trump seems to have a slight edge.

-Some polls show Trump with a thin lead in this year’s seven toss-up states: Arizona, Georgia, Michigan, Nevada, North Carolina, Pennsylvania, Wisconsin.
+Some polls show Trump with a thin lead in this year’s seven toss-up states: Arizona, Georgia, Michigan, Nevada, North Carolina, Pennsylvania, and Wisconsin.
 Others show Harris narrowly ahead in Michigan, Nevada, Pennsylvania and Wisconsin.
 Note that all these results are within the margin of error.

 Subscribe to Kiplinger’s Personal Finance